npezza93/portfolio/source/projects/_github.html.md

 Some Ruby gems I have created are:

 - [RediSearch](https://github.com/npezza93/redi_search)
-  - Ruby wrapper around RediSearch that can integrate with Rails.
+  - Ruby wrapper around [Redis' RediSearch module](https://oss.redislabs.com/redisearch/) that can integrate with Rails.

 - [fozzie](https://github.com/npezza93/fozzie)
-  - A quick fuzzy finder for the terminal
+  - A quick fuzzy finder for the terminal that is written in Rust.
+Also has a companion VIM plugin.

 - [lecture](https://github.com/npezza93/lecture)
   - A way to present a simple slideshow through the terminal with all the slides written in Ruby.